ArghyaChatterjee/gps-waypoint-based-autonomous-navigation-in-ros/README.md

 source devel/setup.bash
 roslaunch outdoor_waypoint_nav joy_launch_control.launch
 ```
 Run the rover with the joystick.
-During the run, press "LB" to start waypoint collection.
+During the run, press "LB" to start collecting waypoints.
+The waypoints will be saved inside 'points_outdoor.txt'.
 When the run is finished, press "RB" to start following waypoints.

 ## Package Description
 This package uses a combination of the following packages: